rabbitmq/rabbitmq-website/tutorials/tutorial-one-dotnet-stream.md

 the consumer before the producer, we want to make sure the queue exists before we try to consume messages from it.

-we need to use `ConsumerConfig` to configure the consumer.
+We need to use `Consumer` class to create the consumer and `ConsumerConfig` to configure it.

 We're about to tell the server to deliver us the messages from the queue.
 We provide a callback `MessageHandler` on the `ConsumerConfig`.